 Arcella vulgaris Ehrenberg, 1830

-Remarks: Probably to many shells have been labeled with the name "vulgaris", in the past but also still today.
-The problem is we don't know what species Ehrenberg really has seen, because his original description is to vague.
+Remarks: Probably to many shells have been labeled with the name “vulgaris”, in the past but also still today.
+The problem is that we don’t know what species Ehrenberg really has seen, because his original description is too vague.
 A redescription will be needed.